Meet Our Local Artists

 All of my lampwork pieces go right from the torch (Carlisle Mini CC) into a 965 degree kiln (Skutt GM10F) where they digitally cool down to anneal over a period of about 8 hours.
 This annealing process strengthens the glass after it’s been melted and manipulated in the flame of my torch.
 After returning to room temperature in the kiln, they are removed from the mandrel and meticulously cleaned with a diamond bit in an electric dremel.

 I am a self representing artist (#V22), which means that I belong to a group of artists who proclaim that their work is in fact, made by themselves.
 All of my lampwork is crafted by me in my home studio.
 Each item is unique and embraces the charm of not looking mass produced.”

 Here is where you’ll find my artisan crafted glasswork online:

 Julie has many of her glass pieces for sale in the gift shop.
-These pieces include, but are not limited to: marbles, wine bottle openers and snowglobes.

 Anna been a potter and an Edson Craft Centre member since 2002.
 Anna’s natural flare is shown in her lovely, strong wheel-thrown forms.
 Her inclination is towards functional ware in smooth, pleasant textures.
 Her proficiency with glazing techniques has produced rich, glossy tones and the lovely, subdued feel of matt finishes on her final products.
 Her artistic background also lends to her enthusiasm in experimenting with pit-fire and raku firing techniques.